 To produce base malt at our Tivetshall St Margaret Maltings, the barley first goes into one of eight 30-tonne steeping vessels.
 These eight vessels are split into two batches of four to service our germination and kilning vessels (GKVs), which have a capacity of 120 tonnes.

 Once the steeping process is complete, the barley is transferred to one of five GKVs.
-The barley then spends four to five days going through the germination process, before a day of kilning in the same vessel.
+The barley then spends no less than four days going through the germination process, before a day of kilning in the same vessel.

 Speciality Malt Production